METALS-Copper up from 4-1/2 month low, EU data weighs

 this year.

-In other metals, aluminium traded up at $2,018 a tonne from a close
+In other metals, aluminium traded at $2,008.50 a tonne in rings from

-at $2,010 on Wednesday, having earlier hit its lowest level since December at

 China's top aluminium-producing province has idled about 700,000 tonnes of